talentsconnect/cid/README.md

 admin = alice
 ~~~

-where location stands for the location served by the Apache server.
+where location stands for the location served by the Apache
+server.
+All other parts are optional.

+The SSH configuration is just a regular SSH configuration file which
+is made available to the cid user, which allows it to access remote
+directories.

+The GPG key is added to the keyring of the cid user and can be used to
+sign software.

+The Dockerfile describe a custom Jenkins installation, with
+dependencies tailored to the project.
+It can start from `cid/jenkins`.

+7
 ### Create data volumes

 ~~~ console